forresty/forresty.github.com/source/_posts/2012-12-07-meditation.markdown

 If you need meditation because you feel a little bit burnt out, that's called resting.

+If you need meditation because you don't know what to do, that's called thinking.

 If you have work to do but you think you need to meditate, that's called procrastination.

 If you fell asleep during meditation, that's called sleeping.